 - Copies of all valid teacher certificates.
 Certificates should be placed in a binder and maintained in alphabetical order by teacher's name.
 When a new certificate is received, do not remove the old certificate.
-Send a copy of the new certificate to the Talent Acquisition & Operations (Instructional) Department for updating (Note: you do not need to send copies of renewed professional certificates, as these are processed by the district).
-You should retain all certificates for at least five years. - Copies of all valid Department of Health licenses for School Board employees or contract agency employees who are hired to provide services requiring a license rather than a certificate. - Copies of signed out-of-field agreements. - Copies of out-of-field parent notifications.
+Be sure to send a copy of the new certificate to the Talent Acquisition & Operations (Instructional) Department for updating (Note: you do not need to - send copies of renewed professional certificates, as these are processed by the district).
+You should retain all certificates for at least five years. - Copies of all valid Department of Health licenses for School Board employees or contract agency employees who are hired to provide services requiring a license rather than a certificate.

+- Copies of signed out-of-field agreements. - Copies of out-of-field parent notifications.
 Notices must be dated and must include the name of the teacher and the subject for which he or she is out-of-field.
 Notification via the computer or any other electronic means is not acceptable.
 Announcements should be sent out prior to the FTE survey and after the School Board approval dates (1012.42 F.S.) and may be delivered by either school newsletters or direct letters to the parents.
-Keep letters in the student's file or newsletters in the school's FTE audit file. - Copies of HOUSSE plan forms for core subjects taught.
+Keep letters in the student's file or newsletters in the school's FTE audit file. - Copies of Infield Designation approvals.
+Approvals can be found in the teacher's SAP qualifications (Infotype 24). - Copies of HOUSSE plan forms for core subjects taught.
 HOUSSE plan information can also be found in the teacher's SAP qualifications (Infotype 24).
 HOUSSE is no longer an option for teachers to obtain; however, those with a previously approved plan may continue to use them. - Copies of Statement of Eligibility letters for first year teachers who have yet to receive their teaching certificate.
 These statements must be replaced by the certificate as soon as received.
 Statements of Eligibility are not considered appropriate documentation for audit purposes.
-When the certificate is received for the new employee, please forward a copy to the Talent Acquisition & Operations (Instructional) Department so the teacher's record in SAP can be updated accordingly.
+When the certificate is received for the new employee, please email a copy to certificationrequests@browardschools.com so the teacher's record in SAP can be updated accordingly.

-Contact person: Susan Benak, Manager Talent Acquisition & Operations - Instructional 754-321-2320
+Susan Benak, Manager Talent Acquisition & Operations - Instructional